Phundrak/phundrak.com/backend/README.md

 cargo run
 ```

-The server will start on the configured port (check your configuration for details).
+The server will start on the configured port (default: 3100).

 ### Building